candiceT233/DDoS-on-Database-Impact/README.md

 ./mongodb_attack.sh
 ```

-## TODO
+## Future Work
-- Do L7 tests if can setup
+- Explore possibility of L7 attacks
-- Vary threads number
-- Vary test length
+- Additional databases for attack test, for examples Redis, or RocksDB.